SDLC vs STLC: What is the Difference?

 2. What is STLC (Software Testing Life Cycle)?

-STLC (Software Testing Life Cycle) is a process that consists of various activities that ensure that the software’s quality is up-to-the-mark.
+STLC (Software Testing Life Cycle) is a process consisting of various activities to ensure that the software’s quality is up to the mark.
 This is a part of the software testing process.
 The software testing life cycle process is performed by the testing team which ensures the quality of the applications.

 2.1 STLC Phases